wp-plugins/woocommerce-compare-products/readme.txt

 === Woocommerce Compare Products ===
 Contributors: a3rev, A3 Revolution Software Development team
-Tags: WooCommerce, WooCommerce Plugins, WooCommerce compare products, compare products plugin, compare products Requires at least: 3.5
+Tags: WooCommerce, WooCommerce Plugins, WooCommerce compare products, compare products plugin, compare products Requires at least: 3.7
-Tested up to: 3.8.1
+Tested up to: 3.9.2
-Stable tag: 2.1.9.1
+Stable tag: 2.1.9.5
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Add a World Class Compare Products Feature to your WooCommerce store today with the WooCommerce Compare Products plugin..
+Add a World Class Compare Products Feature to your WooCommerce store today with the WooCommerce Compare Products plugin.

 == Description ==

 The Compare Products extension for WooCommerce gives a product comparison feature that you'd only expect to find on the big corporate e-commerce sites.

-Compare Products uses your existing WooCommerce Product Categories and Product Attributes to create Product Feature Sets that can be assigned to each and every product to create a feature comparison table.
+Compare Products Lite uses existing WooCommerce Product Categories and Product Attributes to create Compare Categories and Compare Features that can be assigned to each and every product to create a feature comparison table.
+The [Pro Version](http://a3rev.com/shop/woocommerce-compare-products/) is fully integrated with WooCommerce Product Categories, Product Attributes and their terms.

-This allows users to firstly add products to a compare widget basket, then at the click of a mouse the chosen products can be viewed in a state-of-the-art comparison table.
+WooCommerce Compare Products Lite allows users to firstly add products to a compare widget basket, then at the click of a mouse the chosen products can be viewed in a state-of-the-art comparison table.

 Chosen products are compared side-by-side, feature by feature, price-by-price.
 Discard products from the table at the click of a mouse as you hone in on the product that is the one for you.
 Save the comparison as a PDF or print it.

 = Key Features =
 * Get a taste for what it is like to be able to style and set the layout of every element of this plugins front end output from the admin panel.
 * Create the perfect layout and look for your compare features without touching the theme or plugin code.
 * Theme updates and changing a theme does not affect the layout and styles you create.
 It is all in the plugin, independent of the theme.